 - Things to Do

 BEST BEACH FOR: Skimboarding and schlepping a boatload of gear onto the sand (as long as you score a spot in the lot).

 Aliso Beach Park is perhaps the most widely renowned of all of Laguna’s beaches.
 It’s the only one with metered on-site parking, which makes getting to the sand a breeze.
 More notably, it’s the lone beach in the city with fire pits; however the fire pits have been closed during COVID.
 The real reason “Aliso Creek,” as it’s most commonly called, is famous is that it plays host to The Vic – the annual world championship of skimboarding.

 On any given day, year-round, you can see the world’s best skimmers practicing on the heavy shore break.
 Listen as a lineup of riders slap their boards to cheer on superstars of the sport, like locals Blair Conklin and Amber Torrealba.
 Watch as these Vic-winning pros literally skim their boards across the shoreline, leap onto them at a full sprint, and glide up the face of a crashing wave before snapping a tight turn and tucking into the barrel.
 It’s remarkable to witness.

-Though Aliso Beach Park is known worldwide for skimboarding, it only works for surfing during the rare northern swell.
+Though Aliso Beach is known worldwide for skimboarding, it only works for surfing during the rare northern swell.
 Because waves usually break right on-shore, larger days can be intimidating for inexperienced swimmers.
 It’s also wise to stay out of the creek itself, on the recommendation of the County Health Department.
 See safety warning below.